-- 8. Directions for Future Research.
-There are many important directions for future research. - 1.
-The major item left undone in the present study is identifying the control functions $c^(t)$ for the one-dimensional limit process $\hat{X}(t)$ in the staffing solutions in §4.7.
-We would like to obtain explicit solutions as illustrated in §5.3 for Case 3 in §1.3.5. - 2.
-However, the paper can be of great value without identifying the control functions $c^(t)$ by applying previous staffing algorithms for single-class models for that purpose (for which there are not yet supporting MSHT theory).
-The combination of HLDR with previously developed single-class staffing algorithms applied to the aggregate model, as suggested in §1.3.6, remains to be carefully explored. - 3.
-A great appeal of the present approach is that it extends naturally to non-Markov models, as illustrated in §5.3.2.
+8. Directions for Future Research There are many important directions for future research.

+1. The major item left undone in the present study is identifying the control functions $c^(t)$ for the onedimensional limit process $\hat{X}(t)$ in the staffing solutions in Section 4.7.
+We would like to obtain explicit solutions as illustrated in Section 5.3 for Case 3 in Section 1.3.5.
+2. However, the paper can be of great value without identifying the control functions $c^(t)$ by applying previous staffing algorithms for single-class models for that purpose (for which there are not yet supporting MSHT theory).
+The combination of HLDR with previously developed single-class staffing algorithms applied to the aggregate model, as suggested in Section 1.3.6, remains to be carefully explored.
+3. A great appeal of the present approach is that it extends naturally to non-Markov models, as illustrated in Section 5.3.2.
 In particular, the ratio scheduling rules directly extend outside the Markovian domain.
-Hence, It remains to also treat the staffing.
-For that purpose, it is significant that there has already been success staffing for single-class non-Markovian many-server models, e.g., as in [23, 33, 55].
+Hence, it remains to also treat the staffing.
+For that purpose, it is significant that there has already been success staffing for single-class non-Markovian many-server models, for example, as in He et al. (2016), Liu and Whitt (2012b), and Whitt and Zhao (2017).
 However, we do remark that many of these approaches involve the overloaded ED and underloaded QD MSHT limiting regimes instead of the QED regime used here.
-It remains to investigate how these developed algorithms apply in this multi-class settings. - 4.
-It remains to establish supporting QED MSHT limits for TV non-Markovian models.
+It remains to be investigated how these developed algorithms apply in this multiclass settings.
+4. It remains to establish supporting QED MSHT limits for TV non-Markovian models.